-The EAP method subfield is a 1-octet subfield that is set to the EAP Type value as given in IANA EAP
+The EAP Method subfield is a 1-octet subfield that is set to the EAP Type value as given in IANA EAP

 Method Type Numbers.

 The Authentication Parameter Count indicates how many additional Authentication Parameter subfields are

 specified for the supported EAP Method.
 If the Authentication Parameters Count subfield is 0, there are no